charlienewey/ansible-elasticsearch/README.md

 this script on a regular basis.
 The script keeps 6 weeks' worth of backups before deleting old ones.

-In addition to this, they also have a basic nginx configuration deployed.
+## Reverse-Proxy Nodes

-Nginx acts as a reverse proxy for Elasticsearch, that restricts **ALL** access to Elasticsearch APIs unless they are submitted through a **GET** request.
+Reverse-proxy nodes have a basic `nginx` configuration deployed that acts as a combination of reverse-proxy and load-balancer for the Elasticsearch master nodes.
+Nginx acts as a reverse proxy for Elasticsearch that **only** allows access to the `_search` endpoint of the Elasticsearch API.
+This allows an administrator to expose the `es_safe_port` outside of a firewall and know that any access will be logged, and only safe requests are allowed.
+This can be configured further by editing the Jinja2 template for the `nginx` configuration file in the [./roles/nginx/templates](./roles/nginx/templates) directory.